CreativeCircus/circus-starter/readme.md

 Run `npm install gulp-cli -g` to install the main Gulp package for your whole computer.

-### Install Gulp into this project
-Now Gulp is on your computer.
-We need to stick a copy of it in this project.
+### Use NPM to install all the tools we need.

 Type `cd ` (note the space) into your terminal window, then drag and drop this folder right onto the terminal window.
 It should paste in the full path to the folder after the `cd`.
 Press Enter.

 Now the terminal should be "in" this project folder.

-Run `npm install gulp --save-dev` to install Gulp for this project.
-Don't worry about the warnings for now.
+Run `npm update` to have npm fetch all the things.

 ### Run Gulp on this project with the Circus Starter Gulp File.
 Run `gulp`.